stevesea/argocd-helm-app-of-apps-example/README.md

 # Problem #1 -- Application of Applications

 Similar to Kubernetes itself, ArgoCD doesn't enforce strong opinions about how you should use ArgoCD.
-And also similar to Kubernetes, making the transition from "Hey, this tool is neat, I think we should use it!" to actually putting it into practice in a maintainable way requires a significant effort.
+And also similar to Kubernetes, making the transition from "Hey, this tool is neat, I think we should use it!" to actually putting it into practice in a maintainable way requires significant effort.

 With ArgoCD, you'll need to create an Application CRD for each set of manifests you want to deploy into your cluster(s).
 Or, to state the problem a different way... for a given microservice, you'll likely deploy it to many different places -- you might have test, staging, production environments.
 You'll need a different CRD for each different deployment.
 How do you manage the parameterization of that?
 How do you promote your application from test to staging, and from staging to production?

-ArgoCD is quite new, but has an active community.
-Emerging patterns within the ArgoCD community are [declarative setup](https://argoproj.github.io/argo-cd/operator-manual/declarative-setup/) and ['application of applications'](https://argoproj.github.io/argo-cd/operator-manual/cluster-bootstrapping/) -- you use ArgoCD to manage ArgoCD itself, and you define Application CRDs that create other Application CRDs.
+ArgoCD is quite new (just like everything else Kubernetes-related), but has an active community.
+Emerging patterns within the community are [declarative setup](https://argoproj.github.io/argo-cd/operator-manual/declarative-setup/) and ['application of applications'](https://argoproj.github.io/argo-cd/operator-manual/cluster-bootstrapping/) -- you use ArgoCD to manage ArgoCD itself, and you define Application CRDs that create other Application CRDs.

 ## Things not covered in this example

 This example is currently only focused on the problem of generating the Application CRDs.
-I plan to expand it soon to deploy an actual working collection of services ... but it doesn't do that now.
+I plan to expand it bootstrap an argocd cluster, and to deploy an actual working collection of services ... but it doesn't do that now.

+Other critical details you'll need to figure out to use ArgoCD, but which aren't covered by this example:
 * deploying ArgoCD itself.
-* CI/CD build pipelines
+* CI/CD pipelines
 * RBAC settings for ArgoCD or the AppProjects.
-* actual working example microservice projects.
+* actual working example microservice projects and build pipelines for same.
 * different clusters per env -- the values files all use `https://kubernetes.default.svc` as the destination (this is the local cluster that ArgoCD is running within), to deploy to different clusters per env, you'd change that to the cluster IP of your target cluster.

 ## The Context of this Example

-This repository holds one example of how to manage one aspect of Continuous Deployment with ArgoCD, and in one particular way -- a helm template that creates a bunch of Application/AppProject CRDs for the different target environments.
-It fit our needs, and supported the developer workflow we found convenient.
+This repository holds one example of how to manage a single aspect of Continuous Deployment with ArgoCD, and in one particular way -- a helm template that creates a bunch of Application/AppProject CRDs for the different target environments.
+It fit my needs, and supported the developer workflow I found convenient.
 Your needs will be different, and you'll likely weigh the factors of your CD process differently than I did.

 We have a couple dozen microservices.
 An 'environment' is a cluster+namespace to which our services have been deployed.
 For example, the 'test' environment is all of our services deployed to a 'test' namespace in a particular cluster.